 Richard Hsu is one of the biggest names on the Bund – born in Shanghai but educated in France, Switzerland and the States.
 In the late seventies he worked as an assistant to Richard Avedon.
 Hsu returned to his roots in 2003 to head up the launch of Wieden+Kennedy in China.
-A Creative Director like no other, Richard is also principal of his own creative consultancy h+5, and co-founder of Shanghai streetwear brand, Eno.
+Richard is also principal of his own creative consultancy h+5, and co-founder of Shanghai streetwear brand, Eno.
 Richard is currently teaching at Tongji University in Shanghai and Central Academy of Fine Arts in Beijing.
 He is also the curator of Shanghai TEDx.

 Julia de Bierre is an Anglo-French, Malaysian-born writer, heritage conservationist, curator and art-gallery owner.
 A graduate of Bristol University (Theatre and French), with a passion for interiors and antiques, she curated the Chateau de Lucens, one of Switzerland’s most prestigious Historic Monuments, for over a decade.

 She has worked with major European art collectors and auctioneers, and created, within different castle settings, a series of workshops, focused on fine and decorative arts.